meltemmbaykal/Point-Processing-and-Image-Histograms/README.md

 # Point-Processing-and-Image-Histograms
+The programs I use for this homework are;
+-I used MATLAB R2020b program.
+-I used the Visual Studio Code program pre installed for python code.I used Pillow 8.1.2 version and scikit image 0.18.1 version.

 Task 1 – Point Processing and Image Histograms

 For this task, you are given four input images.
 For each input image, apply the following point processing transformations: